vipinpatidar/RTSHolidays/README.md

-# RTSHolidays.com - Full Stack MERN App
+# RTSHolidays.com - Full Stack TypeScript MERN App

 RTSHolidays.com is a full-stack MERN (MongoDB, Express.js, React+TypeScript, Node.js+TypeScript) hotel booking application that allows users to search or filter and book hotel according to their desired dates.
 The frontend is built with Vite React+TypeScript, providing a fast and modern user interface.
 Users can explore hotel images, check reviews, add their own hotels, and update them.
 The app supports filtering and searching hotels and places based on various criteria.